-You can knock it off in an hour if you really want to, ideally late in the afternoon when the light is at its best and the area glows golden.
+You can knock the hike to Capitol Gorge off in an hour if you really want to, ideally late in the afternoon when the light is at its best and the area glows golden.
 It’s just a two mile round trip hike to the Tanks with an elevation gain and loss of 80 feet.

-The hike starts off following a wash – with canyon walls rising steeply at times.
+The Capitol Gorge hike starts off following a wash – with canyon walls rising steeply at times.
 They provide some shade in the heat of the day and are very welcome.